ClearVolume/clearvolume/README.md

 ### Prerequisites:

  1- Java JDK or JRE version 8 (1.8)
+ 2- Gradle 2.1
-2- NVidia graphics card
+ 3- NVidia graphics card
-3- CUDA SDK 6.5
+ 4- CUDA SDK 6.5

 We hope to soon have a shader-based fall-back pipeline for maximal compatibility.